-Food and Feeding:
+(ii) Food and Feeding:

-- The food consists of aquatic plants of succulent nature like Vallisneria and Plstia which are cut by jaws and the odontophore, then the radula moves forwards and backwards filing the food into small particles exactly like the chain-saw mechanism. - > Thus, the food is cut up and masticated inside the buccal cavity.
+- The food consists of aquatic plants of succulent nature which are cut by jaws and the odontophore, then the radula moves forwards and backwards filing the food into small particles exactly like the chain-saw mechanism. - > Thus, the food is cut up and masticated inside the buccal cavity.